-In like manner, after He had supped, taking also this excellent chalice into His holy and venerable hands, also giving thanks to Thee, He blessed # and gave It to His disciples saying: Take and drink ye all of this.
+In like manner, after He had supped, taking also this excellent chalice into His holy and venerable hands, also giving thanks to Thee, He blessed $\mathbf{F}$ and gave It to His disciples saying: Take and drink ye all of this.

 The double consecration of the bread and the wine into the Body and Blood of our Lord represents the death of Christ by the separation of His Body and Blood.
+At each of these Consecrations, the Priest makes one sign of the cross foreshadowing His Passion.